Clustering Via Finite Nonparametric ICA Mixture Models: Discussion

-Due to computing efficiency considerations, practical implementation of the algorithm currently replaces the smoothed NSMM portion of the algorithm by the non-smoothed npEM of \citet{benaglia2009like}.
+In addition, there is the question of computational efficiency given the burden of estimating multiple univariate densities, particularly for large datasets.
+Our implementation of the algorithm currently replaces the smoothed NSMM portion of the algorithm by the non-smoothed npEM of \cite{benaglia2009like}, since empirical comparisons have suggested that these two algorithms often result in nearly the same solutions.
 The {\bf icamix} package for R \citep{r2015}, available on CRAN, interweaves npEM with a weighted version of the FastICA algorithms \citep{hyvarinen2002independent}.
-The package also implements an automated and adaptive scheme for bandwidth selection that is based on the work of \citet{benaglia2011bandwidth}.
+The package also implements an automated and adaptive scheme for bandwidth selection that is based on the work of \cite{benaglia2011bandwidth}.
 Further computing efficiencies may be attainable through the use of the Fast Gauss Transform.

+It is important to remember that although this article compares some clustering solutions obtained via our algorithm with those obtained using other techniques, such as k-means clustering, model-based clustering yields much more than mere cluster memberships: Not only does it assign each data point a probability vector of component membership, but the statistical modeling of the individual components is often of great interest beyond the assignment of individuals to groups.
+We did not explore the component density estimates obtained via our algorithm in this article, but for an example that does so in the nonparametric mixture modeling literature, consider the water-level dataset as analyzed in Section~5.2 of \cite{chauveau2015semi}.

-The proposed methodology has been tested via the {\bf icamix} package on a number of applications in the area of unsupervised classification, and the results so far, as illustrated by the four examples of Section~\ref{sec:applications}, have been positive.
-Given its flexibility and hence wide applicability, we believe that the novel approach to model-based clustering presented here has the potential to be a useful alternative to existing approaches based on parametric mixtures or mixtures that assume conditional independence.
+All in all, given its flexibility and hence wide applicability, we believe that the novel approach to model-based clustering presented here has the potential to be a useful alternative to existing approaches based on parametric mixtures or mixtures that assume conditional independence.

 \begin{appendix}